-Groundwater samples will be obtained from the three (3) temporary monitoring wells designated as MW-9 to MW-11 that will be installed during the investigation.
+Groundwater samples will be obtained from the eight (8) temporary monitoring wells designated as RI-MW-1 through RI-MW-8 that will be installed within the Site, one (1) existing off-site monitoring well (Existing Monitoring Well) on the sidewalk along Third Avenue and one (1) temporary monitoring well (RI-OMW-1) to be installed on the sidewalk along Union Street during the investigation.
 Groundwater samples will be collected utilizing a low flow pump fitted with dedicated polyethylene tubing.
 Initially, each monitoring well will be purged prior to sampling.
 Purging and sampling of the monitoring wells will be conducted according USEPA's Region 1 Low-Stress (Low Flow) Purging and Sampling Procedure for the Collection of Groundwater Samples from Monitoring Wells (EQASOP #GW4, Rev. September 19, 2017) utilizing a portable water quality meter YSI-6820, which utilizes an in-line flow cell for water quality indicator measurements (the USEPA's Region 1 Low-Stress (Low Flow) Purging and Sampling Procedure for the Collection of Groundwater Samples from Monitoring Wells guidance is provided in Attachment A).
 Groundwater will be purged at a low flow rate of less than 500 milliliter per minute (mL/min) until water quality indicator parameters including pH, temperature, specific conductivity, oxidation reduction potential, dissolved oxygen and turbidity are stabilized within the specified confidence limits for three consecutive readings:

 - pH (±1 unit),

 - Dissolved Oxygen (10% for values exceeding 5 mg/L or considered stabilized if less than 5 mg/L),

 - Specific Conductance (3%),

 - ORP (±10 millivolts),

-- Temperature (3%), and - Turbidity (10% for values exceeding 5 NTU or considered stabilized if less than 5 NTU).
+- Temperature (3%), and

+- Turbidity (10% for values exceeding 5 NTU or considered stabilized if less than 5 NTU).